brianc020801/INFO-330_Homework-6/README.md

-# INFO330-AccessDatabase
+# INFO330-AccessingDatabases
-A homework for my INFO 330 course
+A homework for my INFO 330 course.